Permanent Account Number (PAN)

 Difference between PAN and TAN

-There are some major differences between PAN and TAN, and some of them are discussed below:
+There are some significant differences between PAN and TAN, and some of them are discussed below:

-- PAN is basically required by every taxpayer, but in the case of TAN, the same shall be taken by individuals or assessees who are paying or collecting TCS or TDS.
+- Every taxpayer requires PAN, but in the case of TAN, it is applicable to individuals or assessee who pay or collect TCS or TDS.

-- The governing law of PAN is the section 139 of the Income Tax Act while in case of TAN it is section 203A of the Income Tax Act.
+- The governing law of PAN is section 139 of the Income Tax Act, while in the case of TAN, it is section 203A of the Income Tax Act.

-- The primary purpose of owning a PAN is that it acts as all-in-one code and it gives permission for all financial transactions.
-While TAN makes the TDS collection and remittance procedure easier and simpler.
+- The primary purpose of owning a PAN is that it serves as a comprehensive code, granting permission for all financial transactions.
+At the same time, TAN simplifies the TDS collection and remittance procedure.

-- The forms which are necessary in case of PAN are as follows:
+- The forms that are necessary in case of PAN are as follows:

-- The maximum number of PANs and TANs which an assessee can hold shall be limited to one.
+- The maximum number of PANs and TANs that an assessee can hold shall be limited to one.

 - The Income Tax Department of India issues both of them.

-- The identifying codes of PAN and TAN are 10-digit alphanumerical codes.
+- The identifying codes of PAN and TAN are 10-digit alphanumeric codes.